redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

        { "v" : 1, "key" : { "_id" : 1 }, "ns" : "ceilometer.alarm", "name" : "_id_" }
        { "v" : 1, "key" : { "_id" : 1 }, "ns" : "ceilometer.alarm_history", "name" : "_id_" }

 Unlike relational databases which have static schemata requiring careful management as they evolve, `mongo` is much more flexible and allows the structure of documents in a collection to change over time.
-Hence for this storage layer we do not have an analogue for the familiar sqlalchemy-migrate and/or alembic schema upgrade/downgrade scripts that are widely used across the OpenStack services.
+Hence for this storage layer we do not have an analogue of the familiar `sqlalchemy-migrate` and/or `alembic` schema upgrade/downgrade scripts that are widely used across the OpenStack services.
 However there are several [tools available](http://skratchdot.com/projects/mongodb-schema) that allow a schema to be inferred from the observed document structure, if that would enhance your understanding of the store structure.

 Now you could of course continue your exploration by looking at the raw documents stored in each of the Ceilometer collections, but these data are usually more conveniently retrieved via the API layer.
 However, there are cases were these data can be usefully processed directly, generally to aggregate in ways not currently supported by the Ceilometer API.